-Thick & Creamy Pumpkin Soup is our family recipe, and a favourite weekly soup!
+Thick and Creamy Pumpkin Soup is our family recipe and a favourite weekly soup!
 Served with crispy bacon, this soup will become YOUR new favourite soup!

 Our pumpkin soup is quite possibly the easiest soup recipe on the planet, because everything is thrown into a pot; boiled; blended and served.